EdbMails EDB Recovery and Migration software

 5. Antivirus or firewall software: Antivirus and firewall software can sometimes interfere with the functioning of Microsoft Outlook, causing the OST file to become inaccessible.

-7. Locked Outlook OST file: In some cases, the OST file may be locked for use by another conflicting application, preventing Outlook from opening it.
+7. Locked Outlook OST file: In certain cases, the OST file may be locked by another application, causing a conflict that prevents Outlook from opening it.
+This can happen when multiple programs are trying to access the file at the same time, leading to access issues.

 1. How to resolve the issue Outlook cannot open the OST file?